Surf Puerto Rico

 About Surfing in Puerto Rico

-If riding perfect waves in a tropical paradise, just a short flight from the US, sounds appealing to you, then you need to surf Puerto Rico.
+If riding perfect waves in a tropical paradise, just a short flight from the U.S. sounds appealing, then you must surf in Puerto Rico.
 Actually, it can be your best option to escape the American winter for a week or two.
-With powerful waves and variety of surf spots, Puerto Rico got its nickname “Hawaii of the Atlantic”, and it probably produces the best surf in the Caribbean.
+With powerful waves and a variety of surf spots, Puerto Rico got its nickname “Hawaii of the Atlantic”, and it probably produces the best surf in the Caribbean.

-In general, you need to be a good surfer in order to surf Puerto Rico, as the waves here are challenging.
-However, if you are a beginner or intermediate, don’t worry, there are some perfect beaches for you too.
+In general, you need to be a good surfer to surf in Puerto Rico, as the waves here are challenging.
+However, if you are a beginner or intermediate, don’t worry; there are some perfect beaches with beginner-friendly waves.

 The only downside of surfing in Puerto Rico is the crowds.
-Since it is so epic and so popular, everybody wants a piece of it.
-Therefore, you have to either deal with the competition in the lineup, or just go to the less crowded spots.
-Luckily, there are plenty of those too, and there are more than enough waves for everyone to have fun.
+Since it is so epic and popular, everybody wants a piece of it.
+Therefore, you must either deal with the competition in the lineup or just go to the less crowded surf spots in Puerto Rico.
+Luckily, there are plenty of those, too, and there are more than enough waves for everyone to have fun.

 Surfing in Puerto Rico